 - The Co-Presidents shall call such meetings and give at least thirty calendar days' notice of each meeting to each member of the Executive Committee.

-- The Co-Presidents or two-thirds of the members of the Executive Committee may call a special meeting of the Executive Committee upon reasonable written notice to the other members to be held at a reasonable time and place.
-Notice of such meeting shall be made by mail, fax, or email at least seven calendar days prior to the meeting.
+- The Co-Presidents or two-thirds of the members of the Executive Committee may call a special meeting of the Executive Committee upon reasonable written or electronic notice to the other members to be held at a reasonable time and place.
+Notice of such meeting shall be made by mail or email at least seven calendar days prior to the meeting.
 The subject(s) of the special meeting shall be included in the written notice.

-- Majority of the members of the Executive Committee in office shall constitute a quorum for the transaction of business at any meeting of the Executive Committee.
+- A majority of the members of the Executive Committee in office (present in person or by telephone) shall constitute a quorum for the transaction of business at any meeting of the Executive Committee.

 - Voting by proxy shall not be accepted.